ItaiAxelrad/itaiaxelrad/src/projects/calpoly/Johnson Avenue Housing Project/index.md

 Two retaining walls will line either side of the ramp descending down to the  entrance of the parking structure.
 The outer wall will contain concave segments.
 The geometry of these segments will naturally give the extra support against  overturning, since a rotational failure would involve concrete cracking.
 The inner  wall contains convex segments and will need additional reinforcement.
 To provide  additional support, the amount of reinforcement will be increased by 10%.

 Since the two ramp walls will be highly exposed to public view, the following  strategies will be used to protect the aesthetics of the walls.
 First, these walls will  be finished with a material that does not crack under the flexure of the retaining  walls.
 Second, the retaining walls will be thoroughly waterproofed to prevent any  seepage through the wall, resulting in undesirable streak marks.

 ## Roadway Design

 The design speed of the entrance and main road is 15 mph due to the geometric  constraints and residential area.
 The design speed of the ramp is 5 mph because of  the steep slope and sharp curves.
 Using Highway Design Manual, the sight distances  and minimum radii were determined.
 All of the curves met the requirements.
 Due to  the hilly slope and high elevation of the existing road existing from the adult school,  a 12.6% slope is necessary in order to minimize cut/fill costs and improve drainage.
 The ramps, curves and roundabout were designed using Caltrans turning templates  of various vehicles.
 AASHTO standards were used in AutoCAD in order to meet the  minimum requirements for the vertical and horizontal alignments.

 The Caltrans method for the pavement design was used for this project.
 A design life  of 20 years is used because of the roads’ size and location.
 The conservative design  and relatively low usage of the roads will produce a much greater lifetime.
 The  number of trips generated from 40 housing units was determined using ITE trip  generation manual.
 The projected traffic, in addition to the existing traffic, will not  lower any of the levels of service of the adjacent streets.
 The layers used to design  the roads included Hot Mix Asphalt (HMA) and Class 2 Aggregate Base above the  subgrade.
-The subgrade was assumed to have an --value of 10.
+The subgrade was assumed to have an R-value of 10.
 Sidewalks, curbs and  gutters are designed as per City of SLO standards.
 These three require a 0.5 ft. layer  of class 3 Aggregate Sub\-base under the concrete.
 The main road will have 0.25 ft. of  HMA above 1.4 ft. of Class 2 AB.
 The entrance road will have 0.15 ft. of HMA above  the 0.5 ft. concrete slab above the subterranean parking garage.
 The concrete slab is  capable of handling the traffic loads, but for consistency and a crowned cross slope  we added a small layer of HMA.
 The roundabout will have a similar pavement design  as the entrance road because it is above the parking garage as well.
 Due to the steep  slope of 8.81% of the ramp leading into the subterranean parking garage, a 0.1 ft.  layer of Open Grade Friction Course (OGFC) will be paved over the Hot Mix Asphalt  layer.
 The fire access road has a steep slope of 15.5%, therefore, the OGFC will be  paved for the entire section.
 Cal Fire requires a slip resistant layer if the slope is  between 12\-16%, or if it is in a hilly area.
 Refer to Appendix D for supporting  calculations for roadway and pavement design.

 ## Parking Lot Reconfiguration

 A portion of the existing San Luis Adult School parking lot will be demolished during  the construction of the JAHP, and requires reconfiguration.
 First, a slurry seal will be  paved over the remaining parking lot.
 Next, the parking lot will be restriped using  City of SLO standards.
 The proposed striping will be single\-line in order to be  consistent with the existing striping.
 The existing number of spaces is 93, and the  proposed parking lot will have 74 spaces.
 Although there is a 25% reduction in  number of the spaces, this parking lot is extremely underutilized and it will be able  to accommodate future parking.
 The current handicap spaces do not meet the  standards.
 The proposed design has 2 handicap spaces and 1 van accessible space.
 Instead of converting the school entrance into a 2\-way street for an exit, the traffic  will go in a similar route as existing.
 Traffic will continue through the parking lot to  the roundabout and then exit similar to the housing residents.

 ## Drainage Plan

 The city of San Luis Obispo requires the development of a Master Drainage Plan  (MDP) for all new construction.
 This plan was developed in accordance with the SLO  Drainage Design Manual.
 The MDP considers drainage and flooding impacts of the  proposed development.
 The intent of the plan is to ensure post\-development runoff  is equal to or better than existing conditions.
 This assessment meets the  requirements of the California Environmental Quality Act (CEQA).

 The proposed project will increase the area of impervious surface at the site and will  result in higher runoff rates and volumes.
 The project incorporates an improved  drainage plan to mitigate this impact and prevent excess runoff.

 Drainage Improvements include maximizing infiltration area by using Low Impact  Development (LID) practices, collecting surface water in swales throughout the  property, a detention basin to collect excess surface and groundwater, metered  output to reduce the rate of drainage and new drainage connections.
 Preliminary hydrologic and hydraulic analysis was conducted to develop the scale of  design.
 The final drainage design meets city approval and the guidelines set out by  SLO Drainage Design Manual.
 The design accounts for the peak runoff of 2 and 10  year periodic storms.
 The entire project site resides outside of the 100\-year periodic  storm flood zone and flooding concerns are not significant.

 ## References